wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/best-practices-api-implementation.md

 - The number of sessions initiated by different browsers and user agents.

-- The most frequently viewed pages (primarily useful for web applications rather than web APIs).
+- The most frequently viewed pages (primarily useful for web sites rather than web APIs).

 - The different user roles accessing the web API.